SeismoVLAB/SVL/02-Run_Process/README.md

 Compiling Run-Analysis
 ----------------------
-Installation of **Seismo-VLab** on Linux/MacOSX requires to download `Eigen C++ library`, `MUMPS Library`, and `Pestc Library`.
+Installation of **Seismo-VLAB** on Linux/MacOSX requires to download `Eigen C++ library`, `MUMPS Library`, and `Pestc Library`.
 Also, python3 is needed along with libraries such as numpy, scipy, and matplotlib.

 * The **Eigen C++ library** can be downloaded from the website http://eigen.tuxfamily.org/.
 This package needs to be unzip and its content move (for instnce) to `/usr/include/Eigen`.
 * The **MUMPS library** can be downloaded from the website http://mumps.enseeiht.fr/.
 This package needs to be unzip and compiled (for instnce) at `/usr/include/Mumps`.